diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-language/readme.txt

 1. Upload the folder containing `xili-language.php` and language files to the `/wp-content/plugins/` directory,
 2. Verify that your theme is international compatible - translatable terms like `_e('the term','mytheme')` and no text hardcoded - and contains .mo and .po files for each target language - (application poEdit and/or plugin [xili-dictionary](http://dev.xiligroup.com/xili-dictionary/) can be used)
-3. verify that a domain name is defined in your theme - see note at end list below,
+3. Verify that a domain name is defined in your theme - see note at end list below,
 4. Activate the plugin through the *'Plugins'* menu in WordPress,
 5. Go to the dashboard settings tab - languages - and adapt default values if necessary by adding your languages in the catalog.
 You can set the order (1,2,3...) of the series. (used in `language_attributes()` template_tag).
 6. Modify each post by setting (checking) the language in xili-language box (under the content box) before publishing.
-7. Others settings and parts (Browser detection, widgets, shortcode, template tags) see below… and examples.
+7. Other settings and parts (Browser detection, widgets, shortcode, template tags) see below… and examples.

+= Tabs of settings =

+Settings are progressively reorganized in 6 tabs:

+1. **Languages list**: Where you define the list of languages needed in your multilingual website.
+2. **Languages front-end settings**: Where you define some rules and behaviour when visitor arrives in the website or navigates inside.
+3. **Settings for experts**: Where experts are able to set and recovers previous sets. (backwards compatibility)
+4. **Managing language files**: To import .mo files for theme or dashboard (if available in GlotPress or Automattic servers).
+5. **Managing Authoring rules**: To define rules and settings in the dashboard side and help authoring.
+6. **xili-language support**: A form to send an email to xiligroup support.

+(online help on the top right tab for each settings page)

 = Additional infos =

-1. Before using your own theme, to understand how xili-language works, install the example child theme of Twentyten Twelve shown in this commented [demo site](http://2012.wpmu.xilione.com).
+1. Before using your own theme, to understand how xili-language works, install the example child theme of one of the bundled themes like TwentyFourteen shown in this commented [demo site](http://2014.extend.xiligroup.org).
-2. Child of TwentyTen, Twenty Eleven, Twentyten Twelve themes include a navigation menu - [see links in FAQ](http://wordpress.org/plugins/xili-language/faq/) -.
-In xili-language settings, it is possible to insert automatically languages menu in the menu previously set by you.
+2. Child of bundled themes include a navigation menu - [see links in FAQ](http://wordpress.org/plugins/xili-language/faq/) -.
+In xili-language settings, it is possible to insert automatically languages list in the menu previously set by you.
-3. If you are webmaster and want to add lot of personalizations in your theme, read source and visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).
+3. If you are webmaster and want to add lot of personalizations in your theme, read source and visit [latest news](http://2014.extend.xiligroup.org).

 = Browser detection for visitors or authors =
 To change the language of the frontpage according to the language of the visitor's browser, check the popup in right small box in settings.